gshanemiller/reinvent/doc/static_route_packet_design.md

 per TXQ/RXQ pair.
 TXQs own the buffer and RXQs have a pointer to it which is exposed in the public API.

 Then, we need to deal with memory management of the packets flowing through the client and server boxes.
 [As per DPDK](https://github.com/rodgarrison/reinvent/blob/static/doc/packet_design.md#packet-memory-mental-picture) packet memory is wrapped in a structure called `rte_mbuf`.
 Assuming the NIC supports `RTE_ETH_TX_OFFLOAD_MBUF_FAST_FREE` (all Mellanox NICs do) the DPDK library will automatically free transmitted packets.
-Then on the client side:
+Then in the client:

 * TXQ side allocate a `rte_mbuf` then prepares and transmits it; `RTE_ETH_TX_OFFLOAD_MBUF_FAST_FREE` will free it after transmission on the wire